WeTransfer/sqewer/DETAILS.md

 things than usually assumed to be possible.
 For example, you might want to have a special logging library:

-    worker = ConveyorBelt::Worker.new(logger: MyCustomLogger.new)
+    worker = Sqewer::Worker.new(logger: MyCustomLogger.new)

 Or you might want a different job serializer/deserializer (for instance, if you want to handle S3 bucket notifications coming into the same queue):

-    worker = ConveyorBelt::Worker.new(serializer: CustomSerializer.new)
+    worker = Sqewer::Worker.new(serializer: CustomSerializer.new)

-The `ConveyorBelt::CLI` module that you run from the commandline handler application accepts the same options as the `Worker` constructor, so everything stays configurable.
+The `Sqewer::CLI` module that you run from the commandline handler application accepts the same options as the `Worker` constructor, so everything stays configurable.

 ## Execution and serialization wrappers (middleware)